[first posted March 17, 2020]

 - We are reminded that this is not a covert attempt by governments to rob anyone of religious freedom.
 This is a serious, temporary medical issue.
 We Christians can seize this opportunity to let our light shine as a congregation as we serve the people in our community in Christian love and help not to overload our medical facilities;

 - In times such as these, we remember that God is richly blessing and carrying us through a global pandemic.
 It reminds us of our far greater plague of sin.
 Jesus has cleansed us from that lethal virus by his innocent death and glorious resurrection.
 In thankfulness, though we worship separately for a time, we continue to honor God with our regular offerings.
-Giving to God can be done online via our website, by dropping your offering off at church during the week or by saving it for a thank-offering when we return the next time for corporate worship;
+Giving to God can be done online via our website, by scheduling a time to drop your offering off at church during the week (contact office staff), or by saving it for a thank-offering when we return the next time for corporate worship;

 - Pray for those with weakened immune systems, for our medical workers who serve day and night, for our community officials for wisdom to guide us, for the unchurched unbelievers who will face a much greater loss should they become a fatal victim of this virus – may God use this to open a door for us to teach them about Jesus, our eternal Savior;

 - As we miss our worship and church events, let us gain a new appreciation for the blessing of worshiping with one another, singing together and communing next to each other; thank God for our oneness in faith and for brothers and sisters in Christ who support us;